Althorpe: Geography

 The village lies within the civil parish of Keadby with Althorpe which includes the hamlet of Derrythorpe to the south.
 To the south of the village is the large civil parish of Belton, North Lincolnshire, and next to the River Trent is part of West Butterwick.
 It is one of twelve parishes in the Isle of Axholme, and before 1996 was in the Boothferry district of Humberside.
 Althorpe is in the Axholme North ward of North Lincolnshire.
 There were eight parishes in the Isle of Axholme.
 Amcotts was created from part of Althorpe in 1850.

+In 1951 the parish of Althorpe had a population of 1067.
+On 1 April 1958 the parish was abolished and merged with Keadby to form "Keadby with Althorpe".

+Keadby Bridge

 The King George V Swing Bridge (also known as Keadby Bridge) crosses the River Trent near Althorpe to connect the Isle of Axholme to Scunthorpe and the rest of North Lincolnshire.
 The A18 crosses the bridge, and until the M180 motorway – 1 mi to the south – opened in 1979, this was the main east–west route to Grimsby (through Scunthorpe).
 The A18 previously went through the village but was diverted to the north-west.